 4. Ask your security leaders and internal cyber heroes to regularly monitor employee awareness of smishing.
-Highlight to employees that they need to carefully read every text message and if in doubt – never respond.
+Highlight to employees that they need to read every text message carefully and, if in doubt, never respond.

 6. Install malware protection and anti-virus software on all employee mobile devices.
 This is particularly important for companies that have a bring your own device (BYOD) policy.

 7. Provide regular and ongoing communication and awareness campaigns about smishing, social engineering, and cyber security.
 Reinforce to employees that they should never click links or respond to an unknown sender.

 Phishing simulation is the best way to raise awareness of smishing and phishing risks.
 Remember that smishing is a type of phishing, and often, cyber criminals use multiple phishing and smishing attacks at once.

 Phishing simulations help you identify which employees are at risk of cyber crimes that come through text messages and emails.
 Real-time phishing simulations are vital for any successful security awareness training program.

 Security awareness training and phishing simulations help raise alertness levels to cyber security threats.
 Phishing simulations give people first-hand experiences with smishing, so they know the signs and what to look for.

 Find Out How Your Click Rate Stacks Up!